Acylindrical hyperbolicity of outer automorphism groups of right-angled Artin groups: Acylindrical hyperbolicity of

-Since $\Gamma$ is a finite simplicial graph, this process terminates in a finite number of steps until the last condition in the definition of a maximal SIL-pair system is satisfied.
+Since $\Gamma$ is a finite simplicial graph, this process must terminate in a finite number of steps until the last condition in the definition of a maximal SIL-pair system is satisfied.
 Therefore, we obtain a maximal SIL-pair system. \end{proof}

+\begin{remark} For an illuminating example where a graph has SIL-pairs but no maximal SIL-pair system exists, one can consider the graphs generated by Wiedmer's construction in \cite{wiedmer2024right}, which will be discussed further at the end of this section.
+In those graphs, every SIL-pair $(v, w)$ has a path between $v$ and $w$ in $\Gamma - (\lk(v)\cap \lk(w))$, so the process of constructing a maximal SIL-pair system cannot even begin. \end{remark}

 If $\Gamma$ has a maximal SIL-pair system $\{w_1,\ldots,w_n\}$, the vertices of $\Gamma$ can be decomposed as follows:

 where $C_i$ is the component of $\Gamma-(\cap_{i=1}^{n}\lk(w_i))$ containing $w_i$, and $D_j$ is a component of $\Gamma-(\cap_{i=1}^{n}\lk(w_i))$ not containing any $w_i$.
 Each $C_i$ and $D_j$ is called a \textit{simultaneously shared component} and an \textit{additional component}, respectively.
 Note that the number of additional components can be zero.
 For instance, if there is a maximal SIL-pair system on a disconnected graph, then no additional component exists.
 The graph on the left in Figure \ref{examplesofdecompositions} has three simultaneous shared components and no additional component.
 The other graph has two simultaneous shared components and one additional component.